daijha/capstone/README.md

 Future Adjustments:
 I would like to enhance the styling more by adding icons and adding in media query to fit smaller screens.
-Adding actual authentication or a actual way to make every post truly anonymous would also be nice.
+Adding actual authentication or a actual way to make every post truly anonymous would also be nice. on the deployed version of the app, there is a slight delay when loading the entries.
+I could add something to indicate that the data is loading.

 Link to the deployed app:
 https://capstone-frontend-0pva.onrender.com/home